Dickinson-COMP-491-492/website/docs/assignments/WA05-EthicalCaseStudyBlogPost.md

 Affirmative answers to the following questions will be indicative of high quality posts.

-- Will the post's title and opening capture the reader's attention and make them want to read more (without being [clickbaity](https://dictionary.cambridge.org/us/dictionary/english/clickbaity))?
-- Will your computer science peers, potential employers, future co-workers and reasonably tech literate internet strangers find post accessible, interesting and engaging?
+- Will your computer science peers, potential employers, future co-workers and reasonably tech literate internet strangers:
-- Will an engaged reader be able to follow your reasoning with an appropriate amount of effort?
+  - find the title and opening engaging, without being [clickbaity](https://dictionary.cambridge.org/us/dictionary/english/clickbaity)?
+  - find the writing in your post to be accessible, interesting and engaging?
+  - undestand the important aspects of the case study you are using?
+  - understand the decision that is being made and who is making it?
-- Will an engaged reader agree that your position is _well-founded_ even if they happen to disagree with it?
+  - agree that the reasoning you used to arrive at the _right_ decision is thorough, even if they happen to disagree with that decision?

 ### Resources